umbraco/UmbracoDocs/13/umbraco-ui-builder/collections/retrieve-child-collections.md

 # Retrieve Child Collections

 Retrieving child collections in **one-to-many** relationships with UI Builder, can be achieved with the support of child repositories.
-One-to-many relations are where one parent entity of a collection is associated with multiple entities from another,
+One-to-many relations are where one parent entity of a collection is associated with multiple entities from another.

 ## Models Representation